ccchc/emma-build/README.md

 # emma-build

-Container images build for Emma
+Container images build that triggers automated deployment of Emma